espinosaanthony50-art/Espinosaanthony/README.md

                 input.value = '';

                 setTimeout(() => {
                     let response = "I'm not sure about that.
-Try asking about 'skills', 'contact', or 'certificates'!";
+Try asking about 'skills', 'hoopshot', or 'contact'!";

                     if (msg.includes('skill') || msg.includes('do')) {
                         response = "Anthony is skilled in T-shirt layout, image editing, and Game Simulation in GitHub.";